 Today, my research is taking me in other directions.
 I am currently interested in the rapid increase in antibiotic resistance among certain species of bacteria, and I hope to begin working on unraveling the mechanisms behind the large increase in this specific type of antibiotic resistance.

 I also have long had an interest in pedagogical research - that is, researching how we teach and learn.
 I am particularly interested in the effectiveness of problem-based learning and flipped classroom models in the medical education setting.

-- Cell Physiology Syllabus
+- Medical Physiology II

 - Virology Syllabus

 - Cell & Genetics Lab Syllabus